Codecademy/docs/content/react/concepts/routing/routing.md

 ---
 Title: 'Routing'
-Description: 'In React, routing is most commonly achieved through React Router.
-React Router is a third-party library that allow components to be used as routed endpoints on an application.
-This library comes in three packages: - react-router: For core functionality - react-router-native: React Native version - react-router-dom: Recommended for web applications Install with npm: '
+Description: 'React Router is a third-party library that allows components to be used as routed endpoints on an application.'
 Subjects:
   - 'Web Development'
 Tags: